 Then 9/11 happened - the horror - the heartbreak

 Our location was close to pockets of radical Muslim populations.
-After one of our colleagues was threatened, emergency evacuation plans were put into place.
+After one of our colleagues was threatened, emergency evacuation plans were put in place.
 They entailed getting to a certain point on the coast however we could and waiting to be picked up by evacuation vessels.
-Listening to the plans was like being in a movie, it was surreal.
+Listening to the plans was surreal, more like being in a movie than our own life.

 Thankfully nothing happened and I was told I had to get out because I was at higher risk because I was high profile.
 I had to ask what that meant cause I was just another anonymous Australian in a foreign country.